+- organising meetings/appointments

-- v recording firm expenditure - keeping on top of filing.
+- recording firm expenditure

+- keeping on top of filing.

 BECOMING A LEGAL SECRETARY

 Legal secretaries are not necessarily required to obtain formal training in order to work in the legal sector, but it will be a huge advantage for anyone looking to secure such a position.
 There are many courses in Ireland which offer qualifications in this area: